egonw/reply/reply.i.md

 Dear SpringerNature,

-Thank you for announcing that Springer Nature wants to speed up its effort towards an open future [XXX].
+Thank you for announcing that Springer Nature wants to speed up its effort towards an open future [<cite>Inchcoombe2019</cite>].
+As Editor-in-Chief of one of your 100% CC-BY journals [<cite>JCheminf</cite>], I welcome this.
+At the same time, I will try to reply to the announcement and with that outline some of my ideas of what SpringerNature needs to aim for.
-As Editor-in-Chief of one of your 100% CC-BY journals [0], I welcome this.
-At the same time, I will try to reply to your piece and with that outline some of my ideas of what Springer Nature needs to aim for.
-This will be partly based on your piece [1], my presentation at Springer Nature HQ in London last autumn [2], and our own feedback to Plan S [3].
-My write up here, is my personal, researcher perspective.
-Writing this up will take me time; we have a lot to discuss.
+This will be partly based on your post [<cite>Inchcoombe2019</cite>], my presentation at SpringerNature HQ in London last autumn [<cite>Q80548239</cite>], and our own feedback to Plan S [<cite>Q61696027</cite>].
+This reply is our personal perspective as researchers and editors of the journal.

 The opening sentence is, in my opinion, where it goes wrong: "At Springer Nature we want to find the fastest and most effective route to immediate open access (OA) for all primary research."